Mazid2003/cup-ball-shuffle-game-using-javascript/README.md

 **📝 License**

 This project is open-source and available under the MIT License.
+Feel free to use and modify it! 🚀